 Peppers include a wide variety that differ greatly in heat level and taste.
 Bell (green, yellow, red, and orange), poblano, jalapeno, anaheim, serrano, and habanero are a handful of peppers to enhance your savory recipes.

-This green summer squash is versatile and can be roasted, grilled, sautéed, or fried.
-While it's great simply chopped and added to pastas, sandwiches, and stir-fries, it's also a popular choice to be "spiralized" in noodle form.
+Zucchini is so versatile, it can be roasted, grilled, sautéed, fried and used in breads and muffins too.
+While it's a tasty addition to pastas, salads, and stir-fries, it's also a popular choice to be "spiralized" in noodle form.